Driving on a Suspended or Revoked License in Illinois

 Having a suspended license means your driving privileges have been temporarily discontinued and you can continue to drive once your license has been reinstated.
 Having a revoked license means you lost your driving privileges indefinitely.
 When your license is suspended you will receive a written notice from the Illinois Secretary of State requiring you to surrender your license.

 Driving on a suspended or revoked license is a criminal offense in the State of Illinois.
+Wind up being daring, look at your own chances casino lord of the ocean.
 This charge is specified under Section 6-303 of the Illinois Vehicle Code as a Class A Misdemeanor, punishable by a maximum penalty of one year in jail, a $2,500 fine, and court fees.
 Under specific circumstances, driving on a suspended or revoked license may be charged as a felony.

 If you are convicted of driving on a revoked license, the Secretary of State will not consider the reinstatement of your driver’s license for at least one year after the dated conviction.